FDA approves first treatment to delay onset of type 1 diabetes

 Mikayla was 15 when she joined the study and received teplizumab.
 She's now 21 and a senior in college.
 She gets an annual battery of tests to check her pancreas and blood markers, and Tracy Olsten says her condition hasn't progressed in six years.

-According to a scientific statement from the Juvenile Diabetes Research Foundation, the Endocrine Society and the American Diabetes Association, when a person has markers for autoimmune disease and episodes of uncontrolled blood sugar, the five-year risk for progression to insulin-dependent symptomatic disease is 75%.
+According to a scientific statement from JDRF, the Endocrine Society and the American Diabetes Association, when a person has markers for autoimmune disease and episodes of uncontrolled blood sugar, the five-year risk for progression to insulin-dependent symptomatic disease is 75%.
 The lifetime risk of developing insulin-dependent diabetes is nearly 100%.

 So far, Mikayla seems to be beating those odds.